Kathryn Bigelow

-For directing The Hurt Locker, Bigelow became the first woman to win the Academy Award for Best Director, the Directors Guild of America Award for Outstanding Directing, and the BAFTA Award for Best Direction.
-She was also the first woman to win the Saturn Award for Best Director, with Strange Days.

-In addition, Time magazine named her one of the 100 most influential people in the world in 2010.
+She directed episodes of the NBC series Homicide: Life on the Street (1998–1999), and won the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking for her work on the documentary film Cartel Land (2015).
+She is known for her collaborations with Eric Red and Mark Boal.

 Early life and education

 Bigelow was born in San Carlos, California, the only child of Gertrude Kathryn (née Larson; 1917–1994), a librarian, and Ronald Elliot Bigelow (1915–1992), a paint factory manager.
 Her mother was of Norwegian descent.
 She attended Sunny Hills High School in Fullerton, California.

-Bigelow's early creative endeavors were as a student of painting.
-She enrolled at San Francisco Art Institute in the fall of 1970 and received her Bachelor of Fine Arts in December 1972.
-While enrolled at SFAI, she was accepted into the Whitney Museum of American Art's Independent Study Program in New York City.
-For a while, Bigelow lived as an impoverished artist, staying with painter Julian Schnabel in performance artist Vito Acconci's loft.
+Bigelow's early creative endeavors were as a painting student at San Francisco Art Institute, where she enrolled in the fall of 1970.
+While enrolled at SFAI, she was accepted into the Whitney Museum of American Art's Independent Study Program (ISP) in New York City from fall of 1971 to the spring 1972.
+While at the ISP, her advisers included artist Brice Marden and Susan Sontag.
+She received her Bachelor of Fine Arts from SFAI in December 1972.
+Returning to New York, for a while, Bigelow lived as an impoverished artist, staying with painter Julian Schnabel in performance artist Vito Acconci's loft.
 She had a minor role in Richard Serra's video Prisoner's Dilemma (1974).
 Bigelow teamed up with Philip Glass on a real-estate venture in which they renovated distressed apartments downtown and sold them for a profit.